Hebo/mailshine/README.md

 Like [Mailbrew](https://mailbrew.com), but RSS compatible.

-Get a daily digest of your favorite subreddits and Twitter posters that you can read in your RSS reader.
+Get a daily digest of your favorite subreddits and Twitter posters that you can peruse in your RSS reader.

 **Warning:** Very early WIP, not production ready!